Class JobConfig

 Adds a JAR whose contents will be accessible to all the code attached to the underlying pipeline or DAG, but not to any other code.
 An important example is the IMap data source, which can instantiate only the classes from the Jet instance's classpath.

 This variant identifies the JAR with a URL, which must contain at least one path segment.
-The last path segment ("filename") will be used as the resource ID, so two JARs with the same filename will be in conflict.
+The last path segment ("filename") will be used as the resource ID - if there's already a resource with that ID, it will not be replaced.

 Cannot be used for light jobs.